Zimquadery/P5_Bubbles/README.md

 # P5_Bubbles

 This project is a simple interactive sketch using the p5.js library.
 It creates bubbles that move around the canvas and allows users to add new bubbles by clicking on the canvas.
+[Click hete to see the demo](https://zimquadery.github.io/P5_Bubbles/)

 ## Project Structure:
 * `bubble.js`: Contains the bubble class which defines the behavior of the bubbles.